mimoduo/Stamp/README.md

 **Postcss** as a CSS post processor

-Postcss was chosen for Stamp because it can serve as a simple, yet flexible, tool that will evolve with the needs of each individual template.
+Postcss was chosen for Stamp because it can serve as a simple, yet flexible, tool that can evolve with the needs of each individual template.

 ##Hierarchical Structure